QinghanHuang/NewYork-Busyness-Web/Data Analytics/README.txt

 It is very important to consider that only files opened for reading and editing have been linked as the output files of a notebook are the input files of the next notebook (the notebooks the listed in order in the readme files) as such it is not necessary to link the same files twice.

+NB There are 11 total train.
+Below is a description of each train

+Train 1: Random forest, 2019 NYC Yellow taxis dataset (no weather data) Train 2: Random forest, 2019 Yellow Taxis + Openweather data Train 3: Random forest, 2019 yellow taxis + 2018 yellow taxis no weather Train 4: Random forest, 2019 NYC Yellow taxis dataset (no weather data) but with some changes to features to test whether changes to features will change the accuracy.
+Train 5: Random forest, 2019 NYC Yellow taxis dataset (no weather data) but with hyperparameter change to test effect on accuracy
+Train 6: Random forest, 2019 NYC Yellow taxis dataset (no weather data) Deployment model (since weather data doesnt increase accuracy of predictions)
+Train 7: Logistic regression, 2019 NYC Yellow taxis dataset (no weather data) for comparison to random forest for algorithm selection
+Train 8:  K-nearest-neighbour classifier , 2019 NYC Yellow taxis dataset (no weather data) for comparison to random forest for algorithm selection
+Train 9:  Decision tree classifier, 2019 NYC Yellow taxis dataset (no weather data) for comparison to random forest for algorithm selection
+Train 10:  XGB classifier , 2019 NYC Yellow taxis dataset (no weather data) for comparison to random forest for algorithm selection
+Train 11: Neural network, 2019 NYC Yellow taxis dataset (no weather data) for comparison to random forest for algorithm selection

 The document labelled data2 enclosed in the same folder as this document contains all the taxi zones used for the machine learning it includes the locationid and the areas and perimeters of the taxi zones used in the models.